-Sixty acres of park land surrounding the treatment plant offer walking, jogging, sightseeing, picnicking, and fishing.
-There is a 2.6-mile perimeter pathway and another 2 miles of trails on the hills of the island.
+Sixty acres of park land surrounding the treatment plant offer opportunities for walking, jogging, sightseeing, picnicking, and fishing.
+There is a 2.6-mile accessible perimeter pathway and another 2 miles of trails on the hills of the island.
 (Dog walkers are reminded that dogs must be kept on a leash at all times and to clean up after their pets.)

 The new Deer Island Waste Water Treatment Plant continues longstanding use of the island for sewage disposal facilities.
 The first was constructed on Deer Island in the late 1800s and expanded in the 1960s.
 In the 1990s, hundreds of engineers and thousands of construction workers brought into being the treatment plant that now serves Greater Boston.
 People around Boston are proud today of Deer Island as a symbol of natural resource protection and environmental stewardship.